disease-sh/API/README.md

 API for Current cases and more stuff about COVID-19 or the Novel Coronavirus Strain https://corona.lmao.ninja/

-# Recomended by Postman
+# Recommended by Postman
-NovelCovid API is recomended by Postman [here](https://covid-19-apis.postman.com/)
+NovelCovid API is recommended by Postman [here](https://covid-19-apis.postman.com/)

 # Endpoints v2
 |  GET Request  | Output  |